designalchemy/easy-password-field-validator/readme.md

-# easily validate fields or passwords
+# Easy field or password validation

 validates fields or password using default option or js object